Pat Buchanan 2000 presidential campaign: Lawsuits

-At a February 2000 Reform Party meeting in Nashville, Tennessee, party officials moved, in a vote of 109 to 31, to remove party chairman Jack Gargan from his position.
+At a February 2000 Reform Party meeting in Nashville, Tennessee, party officials moved, in a vote of 109 to 31, to remove party chairman Jack Gargan.
 In another vote, the officials voted by a margin of 101 to 29 to replace Gargan with economist Pat Choate, the party's 1996 vice presidential nominee as well as the chair of Buchanan's campaign committee; Choate resigned from the campaign position upon his election to serve as the interim chair, with a vote on a new chairman slated to take place at the August convention.
 The conflict and infighting within the party were regarded by some as creating an opening for Republican presidential primary candidate John McCain, whose message on campaign finance reform was similar to that of the Reform Party.

-In response to the removal vote, Gargan, whose chairmanship had been supported by Minnesota governor Jesse Ventura and who was a critic of Buchanan, objected, arguing that the meeting had been called illegally and that his removal was as a result unofficial; he filed a lawsuit to retain the chairmanship, and to keep party treasurer Ronn Young, who had also been removed by a vote, in his respective position.
-On March 27, 2000, District Judge Norman K. Moon ruled that the meeting had been convened legally and that Choate was the legitimate chairman, also ordering Choate and Young to cease their involvement in party operations such as collecting and spending donations, as well as planning the upcoming convention to nominate their presidential candidate.
+In response to the removal vote, Gargan, a Buchanan critic whose chairmanship had been supported by Minnesota governor Jesse Ventura, argued the meeting had been called illegally and his removal was unofficial; he filed a lawsuit to retain the chairmanship, and to keep party treasurer Ronn Young, who had also been removed by a vote, in his respective position.
+On March 27, 2000, District Judge Norman K. Moon ruled that the meeting had been convened legally and that Choate was the legitimate chairman, also ordering Choate and Young to cease their involvement in party operations such as collecting donations, spending funds, and planning the upcoming presidential nominating convention.

 Concurrently, several other lawsuits were being threatened or heard against the party and its candidates.
-The chair of the New Hampshire Reform Party threatened to file a suit against the Buchanan campaign, alleging that the candidate had illegally used the party's name on campaign mailers sent throughout the state.
+The chair of the New Hampshire Reform Party threatened to file a $10 million suit against the Buchanan campaign, alleging that the candidate had illegally used the party's name on campaign mailers.
 A pamphlet mailed to party members around the state invited them to an April 1 state party convention where they would elect delegates to the national nominating convention; however, no such event had been planned by the party, leading to accusations that the campaign was attempting to secretly select delegates.
-As a result, John Talbott, the acting state party chairman, announced that he was considering filing a suit against the campaign for $10 million in damages, although he did not intend to name Buchanan personally in the suit.

-During the same period, Buchanan and Choate were publicly considering a suit to qualify for inclusion in the general election debates.
+During the same period, Buchanan and Choate publicly considered a suit to qualify for inclusion in the general election debates.
 In March, Buchanan filed a petition with the FEC, arguing that the Commission on Presidential Debates' 15 percent polling threshold for debate qualification effectively disqualified third-party candidates from appearance in the debates.
 After the commission's 120-day window to take action on the petition had passed, Buchanan filed suit against the FEC.
 In September, a federal district judge ruled that the 15 percent threshold "was reasonable and objective".